miro-ka/mosquito/README.md

 ## About
-Mosquito is a crypto currency trading bot writen in Python, with main focus on modularity, so it is straight forward to plug-in new exchange.
+Mosquito is a crypto currency trading bot written in Python, with main focus on modularity, so it is straight forward to plug-in new exchange.

 The idea to build a new bot came because of I was missing following easy-access features in all of available bots available at the time mid 2017: